vic/mill-buildr/README.md

 And finally load the `buildr` runtime so you can define top-level objects in mill.

+The following is annotated example, you might remove all comments once you are up and running.

 <!-- Keep updated with the raw contents of build.sc from this repo. -->
 ```scala
 // This is build.sc file.